1 Hour / 1 CE

 • Experience Level

-This training is designed for beginner-level licensed and pre-licensed mental health professionals seeking foundational knowledge of Dialectical Behavior Therapy (DBT).
+This training is designed for licensed and pre-licensed mental health professionals at various experience levels working in justice-oriented settings.

 • Practice Setting